KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/class_exercises/part_4.md

     ```
   <!--endsec-->

-4. Add a couple more routes to _quiz_routes.js_, to use the methods that were created in _app/quiz.js_.
+4. In Atom, add a couple more routes to _quiz_routes.js_ to use the methods that were created in _app/quiz.js_.

   {% label %}Atom | app/routes/quiz_routes.js{% endlabel %}
   ```